Kyriosity/read-write/README+/.net/README+/a.review/cs-lacks-parts.md

 # C# - Nice to have - Parts and frameworks

-Along with [nice-to-have syntax/features](cs-lacks.md) I could imagine external but "natural" parts/frameworks, to make **C#** even greater.
+Along with [nice-to-have syntax/features](cs-lacks.md) **C#** could grow with some naturally expected parts/frameworks.

 ## Testing

-The prevailing attitude to testing is as an integral part of the software You may object ...
+Tests for drive or coverage are optional but natural share of development.
+Three most popular frameworks for .NET have their pros and contras but neither is state-of-the-art.

 Link to [3D&nbsp;re&#8209;view](https://github.com/Kyriosity/use-dev/tree/main/readme+/decisions/testing/test3D) with partial solution.